techidaily/site-games-able/source/_posts/demystifying-palworld.md

 * 16GB of RAM
 * RX 6600 XT or GeForce RTX 3060 GPU

  These specs should get you over 60FPS on medium settings.
 But you could always lower the graphics settings to get a higher framerate.
-Check out[how to figure out your PC's specs](https://www.makeuseof.com/how-to-check-pc-specs/) in case you can't find them.
+Check out [how to figure out your PC's specs](https://www.makeuseof.com/how-to-check-pc-specs/) in case you can't find them.
 They don't need to exactly match these, but if the performance is close, you should be fine.

 ## Which Platform Should You Play Palworld On?